 (a) Quality.
 Plant materials used to meet the requirements of this division must meet the standards for Florida No. 1 or better, as set out in Grades and Standards for Nursery Plants, Parts I and II, Department of Agricultural, State of Florida (as amended).
-Root ball sizes on all transplanted plant materials must also meet notes must reflect the requirement for 75% native vegetation, and include a native planting list to be shared with the HOA and developers of single-family home sites.
+Root ball sizes on all transplanted plant materials must also meet state standards. = 49 Trees Required 📏 (b) Native varieties.
+At least 75 percent of the trees and 50 percent of the shrubs used to fulfill these requirements must be native Florida species.
+PER ZONING RESOLUTION NUMBER Z-15-024: